RishabhKumar777/MnM-assignment/README.md

 `python data_etl/processing_data.py`

 ## Github Actions
-Whenever you push code of any kind, github actions will run tests as well as update the docker image to run stuff locally.
+Whenever you push code of any kind, github actions will run tests as well as update the docker image to run stuff locally with the docker image.
+NO MANUAL INTERVENTION REQUIRED HERE TO CREATE THE DOCKER IMAGE.
+Benefit of this is that the docker image remains updated with your latest code pushed to your master/main branch.
+Code on other branches for now will have to be manually dockerized through the script below.

 ## Run Script through Docker container
 whenever you push code, a docker image gets built with the name rishabhk777/etl-container:latest